Team-Deimos-IIT-Mandi/.github/profile/README.md

 - Be from one of the above branches.
 - Reference the issue it's addressing.
 - Be clearly descriptive in its title and body.
+- The merge should be made by squashing the commits together.

 ### 🔸 Pull Requests (PRs)